 Beto is a highly respected local resident in the Mache-Chindul Reserve that started working with FCAT in 2014.
 He has co-authored one paper related to diversity of nocturnal birds, such as owls, in forest fragments and was also awarded for the ‘best student paper’ for this work at the IV meeting of the Ecuadorian Ornithological Society.
 Beto has continued expanding his skill set, and his versatility and flexibility are critical to FCAT’s research scientific projects and community outreach projects.

-Luke holds a doctorate in Ecology and Evolutionary Biology from Tulane University, and is a postdoctoral researcher at the La Kretz Center for California Conservation Science at UCLA.
+Luke holds a doctorate in Ecology and Evolutionary Biology from Tulane University, and is currently a postdoctoral researcher at the Yale School of Forestry and Environmental Studies.
 His thesis work focused on the ecology and evolution of plants in Ecuador and has contributed substantially to the efforts of FCAT.
 Since 2011, Luke has led scientific projects with FCAT and has shared his results with the broader scientific community through publications and meetings and also with local residents of the Mache-Chindul Reserve through informational pamphlets.